-I find it is easier for me to use a journaling app on my devices.
-I use the Journey app as it syncs using Google Drive and I can use it on a Chromebook, Android phone, tablet, or the web.
+Some find it easier to use a journaling app on my devices.
+I have used the Journey app as it syncs using Google Drive and I can use it on a Chromebook, Android phone, tablet, or the web.
 If you use mostly Apple products, you might want to check out the Day One suite of apps.

 I follow a simple template that I reuse every morning.
-I share my template at the bottom of this post.
+I shared my template at the bottom of this post.
 This can be copy/pasted from the previous day, or using a text expander on your computer.
 You can write this into a notebook and use it to start and end your day.

 Every morning, I add the template below to a new page for the day.
 Some mornings I’ll add a photo from the previous day of something that was meaningful to me.
 Lately these have been photos of the kids as they grow up too quickly.

 I copy/paste the script in every morning and write for a couple of minutes as I start my day.
 I then revisit the journal at the end of the day to reflect on what occurred during the day, and setting goals for the next day.

 Please feel free to use, remix, and share the template below.
 Enjoy. 🙂

 *What three things am I grateful for?*